legendreddragon/legendreddragon.github.io/lord/masters/aladdin.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Aladdin is Power Axe (200K) / Power Axe (200K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Aladdin is Power Axe (200K) / Armour of Death (200K).